 At the close of business each day, all Reserve Banks and branches assemble the payments due to or from other Reserve Banks and branches as a result of transactions involving accounts residing in other Districts that occurred during the day's operations.
-Such transactions may include funds settlement, check clearing and automated clearinghouse operations, and allocations of shared expenses.
+Such transactions may include funds settlement, check clearing and automated clearinghouse operations, and allocations of g.
+Federal Reserve Notes

+Notes to Financial Statements (Continued) shared expenses.
 The cumulative net amount due to or from other Reserve Banks is reported as the "Interdistrict settlement account."